Muang Thong Thani: Crisis and recovery

 By the mid 1990s, the oversupplied real estate market was beginning to collapse, and construction in Muang Thong Thani came to a halt as buyers—mostly driven by speculation and not actual demand—defaulted on payments, leaving Bangkok Land short of cash and with thousands of units it was unable to sell.
 The company, valued at $5.2 billion following its public listing in 1992, dropped in value to $36 million after the 1997 Asian financial crisis, with $1 billion of debt—a rise and fall that epitomizes the unrestrained borrowing and speculation that led to the crisis.
 Mike Douglass and Pornpan Boonchuen in 2006 called it "one of the greatest planning disasters of the 20th century".
 However, the family was able to enter into debt restructuring plans that allowed them to retain control of the company.
 The company had also been helped by the sale of a few entire blocks to the Ministry of Defence in 1996 and early 1997, which raised questions of bribery.

 The 1998 Asian Games in Bangkok proved a turning point for the project, which, before the crisis, had been chosen as one of its venues.
 Despite the company's financial problems, it completed the Muang Thong Thani Sports Complex for the games, though with barely time to spare.
 Following the games' conclusion, the venue was converted to an exhibition and convention centre complex titled Impact, Muang Thong Thani.
 With private demand still low following the crisis, Anant worked to promote the centre and lobbied for it to be chosen for government events, including the Board of Investment's BOI Fair in 2000, which began to bring in a steady stream of revenue.
 The complex was gradually expanded, becoming one of the largest convention centres in Southeast Asia.

 While the crisis left the luxury projects mostly empty, as well as the commercial buildings, the low-cost Popular Condominiums near the Impact complex attracted many buyers, and came to house a population of up to 75,000 in 2000, according to Anant.
 The area developed into a large urban community with an active street life, with shops and restaurants filling the buildings' street-facing ground floors.
 However, Muang Thong Thani remained primarily residential and never achieved economic self-containment, most of its residents commuting for outside work, especially in Bangkok.
 As Bangkok Land's finances improved, especially since 2012 when it exited debt restructuring, it has engaged in a new, more measured wave of construction, focusing on shopping malls and retail complexes aimed at capturing local and visitor spending.
-From 2018 to 2020, the family successfully pushed for the approval of a spur line of the Pink Line monorail into Muang Thong Thani, directly serving the Impact complex.
-The Pink Line, which would run along Chaeng Watthana Road, had in 2017 been awarded to a joint venture led by BTS Group Holdings, another major holding of the family.
+From 2018 to 2020, the family successfully pushed for the approval of a branch line of the Pink Line monorail into Muang Thong Thani, directly serving the Impact complex.
+The main Pink Line had in 2017 been awarded to a joint venture led by BTS Group Holdings, another major holding of the family.